femisowems/killer-sudoku-project/README.md

 ## Key Components

-- `SudokuBoard`: Renders the main grid and handles interaction.
+- `SudokuBoard`: The core grid component handling rendering and interactions.
-- `SudokuCell`: Individual cell component with complex logic for borders, highlighting, and input.
+- `SudokuCell`: Individual cell component with logic for borders, selection, and computed styling.
-- `Controls`: Game controls for difficulty, new game, and number input.
+- `GameContext`: Centralized state management for the game board, timer, and difficulty.
-- `CageCombinations`: Helper component to show math combinations for cages.
+- `DifficultySelectionModal`: Modal for choosing game difficulty.
-- `sudokuLogic.js`: Core game logic including generation and validation.
+- `ControlPanel`: UI for game controls (New Game, Pause, Check, etc.).

 ## License